 LLM in American Law

 Upon admission and confirmation of commitment to attend BU Law, students will receive detailed registration materials and indicate preliminary course selections.
-Academic plans, however, are not completely settled until students arrive on campus and meet one-on-one with the director, who will discuss professors’ different teaching styles and approaches and guide each student on how to construct the optimal study plan to achieve his or her goals.
+Academic plans, however, are not completely settled until students meet one-on-one with the director or associate director, who will discuss professors’ different teaching styles and approaches and guide each student on how to construct the optimal study plan to achieve their goals.